Home » Resources » UXO City Guides » Coventry – UXO City Guide

 Recent UXO discoveries in Coventry

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Coventry no exception.
-Below are some examples of recent UXO incidents or discoveries that have been reported inn national or local press.
+See the news articles below about UXO incidents and discoveries from national and local press in Coventry.

 Contact Us